queryluke/masseffect-5e-data/data/powers/flak-cannon.md

 ---

 As an Attack action, you load and fire krogan-designed shells that burst into shrapnel upon impact.
 Choose a target location within range.
-Each creature in a 4m-radius sphere centered on the point of impact of the shell must make a Dexterity saving throw (DC 8 + proficiency bonus + DEX modifier).
+Each creature in a <me-distance length="10" adj />-radius sphere centered on the point of impact of the shell must make a Dexterity saving throw (DC 8 + proficiency bonus + DEX modifier).
 A target takes 2d6 piercing damage on a failed save, or half as much damage on a successful one.